angietd94/mbo-tracker/README.md

 - View historical performance data
 - Filter and sort MBOs by various criteria
 - Download reports of personal achievements
+- Receive email notifications for MBO updates and approvals

 ### For Managers
 - Review and approve team members' MBOs